CyberCherney/cybercherney.github.io/_posts/2024-11-30-HTB_Lantern.md

 I need to determine what kind of data can be found in arguments so here I will be encoding to hex then decoding and removing null bytes in CyberChef.

+*Editor's Note: more control code was removed below decode yourself to see it.*

 ```sql
 sqlite> select hex(arguments) from ebpf order by timestamp limit 1;
 01000000000000001B5B3F32356C1B28426563686F3443284220526500060000000000000008000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000